-Turn On the filter for all event types you do not wish to see in the Event Edit page.
+Turn On the filter for all event types you do o not wish to see in the Event Edit page.

 Note Notes.

 Prog Program Change values.

 Ctrl Control Change events.

-T/Meter Tempo and Meter changes (Master Track
+T/Meter Tempo and Meter changes (Master Track only).

-only).

 Aftt Mono (Channel) Aftertouch events.

 PAft Poly Aftertouch events.

 Bend Pitch Bend events.

-PaCtl Controls exclusive of the Pa50, like the FX and

-Scale settings.
-These controls are recorded to the Master Track, and saved as System Exclusive data.
+PaCtl Pitch Bend events.
+Controls exclusive of the Pa60, like the FX and Scale settings.
+These controls are recorded to the Master Track, and saved as System Exclu- sive data.